 The services you offer

 A way of contacting you to discuss further

 So there you have it… the very last instalment of Blogtoberfest.

 The truth is, part of me wants to duck into a cave and hibernate until the end of days… but even after those thousands and thousands of words, I still feel as if I’ve only scraped the surface.

 So duh, I’m going to continue writing blogging guides.
-I can’t promise the updates will be as frequent (because I really miss the travel part of my blog!) but just know that this isn’t the end of blogging posts forever… I have a million more ideas in the pipeline, so be sure to subscribe to my mailing list for all the newest updates.
+I can’t promise the updates will be as frequent (because I really miss the travel part of my blog!) but just know that this isn’t the end of blogging posts forever… I have a million more ideas in the pipeline, so stay tuned for more 😉

 Thanks to you, this past month has been the most successful month I’ve ever had in blogging, and I’ve honestly never felt more motivated in my entire life to write… like to the point where one week, I hid in the corner of a bachelorette party to finish edits (#BestBridesmaidEver).
 That’s some class A dedication guys, which means I (maybe) love you all just a little bit.
 So thank you for coming along on this wild ride, and stay tuned for plenty more to come!

 I hope you enjoyed that guide on securing sponsored travel!
 Now tell me – what has been the most valuable thing you’ve learned this month?
 Or are there any more topics you’d like for me to address?!
 Fire away in the comments.